SwiftKeyCode/SwiftKeyCode/README.md

 A Framework for ease of use in creating presentations using SwiftUI.

+## Setup

+When using LatTeX views from this package, make sure the "outgoing connections" capability is enabled.
+While there are no outgoing connections, this capability is required to launch WKWebView even with local strings.

 ## How To Use

 First, include this package.
 Best, you start with a theme (ToDo).